arutz12/Raspberry-Weather-EPD/README.md

 ## Misc:
 If you don't want to 3D-print a case the [Pimoroni Pibow Coupé](https://shop.pimoroni.com/products/pibow-coupe-for-raspberry-pi-3-b-plus) can be a good choice for RPI 2/3B/3B+.

+## Contact

-Feel free to contact me if you're stuck anywhere while building this project.
+Feel free to contact me if you're stuck anywhere while building this project or just want to give me feedback on that.
+You can reach me at `antal.rutz@gmail.com`

 ![RPI_Weather_EPD3](./screenshots/raspi-weather-small3.jpg)